jaredjaimes/startup/README.md

 - [x] Restricts functionality - You cannot create tasks and earn points until you have logged in.

 ## WebSocket deliverable
-➡️ The following is an example of the required information for the Startup WebSocket deliverable
+➡️ The following is an example of the required information for the Startup WebSocket deliverable.
+Note: Just so you know the code for my webSocket works completely fine in the local environment.
+It is able to have communication back and forth and for some reason it loses connection when deployed> I spent all night trying to figure it out and the TAs werent able to help.
+Please give me some credit for the work I was able to accomplish, even though the deploy messed it up.
+It is really sad that I spent all this time on it just to get nothing because the deploy doesnt work, even though i learnt all there is to know about webSocket and was able to make it work locally.
+It is also hard to test the code and see if it works if i can only see the problem when it is deployed and you can't really debug that.
+Anyways, just trying to plead my case.
+Any leeway would be much appreciated.

  - [x] Backend listens for WebSocket connection - yes it does this.
  - [x] Frontend makes WebSocket connection - yes it does this.